-The risk of venous thrombosis if you have hetero or homo Prothrombin 20210 is about twice that of someone without the condition.
+The risk of venous thrombosis if you have Prothrombin 20210 is about twice that of someone without the condition.
 However, this risk is relatively low and most people with the condition are not affected.

 However, if you have Prothrombin 20210 as well as Factor V Leiden or Protein S, the risk of thrombosis is substantially increased.